Diffusion Language Models Can Perform Many Tasks with Scaling and Instruction-Finetuning: Experiments

 \subsection{Instruction-Finetuning Helps Generalize to Unseen Tasks}

-A fascinating property that motivates scaling language models up is that large language models can follow instructions and show impressive few-shot and even zero-shot performance~\citep{brown2020lgpt3,wei2021flanv1}.
+A fascinating property that motivates scaling LMs up is that LLMs can follow instructions and show impressive few-shot or even zero-shot performance~\citep{wei2021flanv1}.
 We now investigate whether diffusion models can also exhibit zero-shot and few-shot performance when being scaled up.

-\paragraph{Evaluation setup.} We continue to evaluate \textbf{IWSLT14}.
-Besides, we also evaluate several datasets used in~\citet{chung2022scalingflan}.
-In detail, \textbf{MMLU}~\citep{hendrycks2020mmlu} includes multiple-choice exam questions from 57 tasks covering elementary mathematics, US history, computer science, law, and more. \textbf{{BBH-NLP}}~\citep{suzgun2022bigbenchhard} covers 12 challenging multiple-choice tasks in BigBench~\citep{srivastava2022bigbench} where language models still underperform the average human-rater. \textbf{TyDiQA}~\citep{clark2020tydiqa} is an open-book question-answering benchmark across 8 typologically diverse languages.\footnote{On IWSLT14, we continue the settings in \S\ref{sec: finetune} and \S\ref{sec: scaling} that sample the target sequences with 50 iterations and report both results obtained with oracle length and length prediction.
-And on TyDiQA, we sample with 10 iterations as the target sequences are much shorter.
-As for MMLU and BBH-NLP, which are both multiple-choice questions, one iteration is enough to fill in the only answer blanks.
-Here, the selection of iteration number is only for reducing unnecessary computation costs without any task-specific considerations.
-It is feasible to fix a large iteration number~(50) for all the tasks.}